Ireland’s Award-Winning Online Doctor Service

 —Mary, 11th July, 2022

 Although Hypothyroidism cannot be prevented, most cases can be treated with medication (tablets) to replace the thyroxine that your thyroid isn’t making.
-We can provide a prescription for Hypothyroidism treatment through our online prescription service.
+We can provide a prescription for Hypothyroidism treatment through our online prescription service, where clinically appropriate.

 We issue prescriptions for generic name medicines to ensure maximum availability of treatments.
 Please check your dispensed prescription before leaving the Pharmacy as no changes can be made after that point.